malikkarim14/Multiple-linear-regression/README.md

-# Multiple-regression
+# Multiple-linear-regression
-This is a repository for multiple regression assignments from my big data class
+This is a repository for multiple linear regression assignments from my big data class